-The Light to Light Walk is a fully immersive 4-day experience that combines walking and eco-accommodation in one of the most remote and dramatic settings in Australia.
-The project will see the creation of a spectacular 39-kilometre coastal walk supported by hut accommodation, located in the Ben Boyd National Park on the Sapphire Coast of New South Wales.
+The upgraded Light to Light Walk will support visitors to undertake an immersive multi-day experience with a range of accommodation options in one of the most impressive settings in Australia.
+The project will deliver a spectacular 30-kilometre coastal walk, supported by new hut accommodation and upgraded camping facilities, in Beowa National Park on the Sapphire Coast of New South Wales.

 What the project involves

-The 4-day walk will be able to be undertaken as self-guided, or through commercial tour operators offering various levels of assistance to individuals or groups, with National Parks and Wildlife Service (NPWS) fostering these partnership opportunities.
+The walk will be able to be undertaken as self-guided or guided with licensed commercial tour operators offering various levels of service to individuals or groups.
+All accommodation along the walk (campgrounds and huts) will be owned and managed by National Parks and Wildlife Service.

-The Light to Light Walk will promote the culture and heritage of the region, encourage sustainable development and provide broad physical and mental health benefits through access to recreational facilities and the natural environment.
+The Light to Light Walk will promote the important environmental, cultural and heritage aspects of the region, and provide physical and mental health benefits through increased access to the natural environment.